dinhanhhuy/three-tier-architecture/.devcontainer/README.md

 > If you want to customize the Codespace configuration, head over to the `devcontainer.json` file and change the configuration as you see fit.

+## Verify the Caller Identity

+Before you provision any infrastructure, you need to verify the caller identity.
+To do this, use `aws sts get-caller-identity` command in the terminal window and you'll see the caller identity information, otherwise, you'll see an error message.

+> For those who are interacting with AWS via VS Code extension, please select the connection profile "env:variables" to use the credentials you added as secrets.

 ## Post-launch steps

 After the Codespace is provisioned, it will automatically open a terminal window to run the `post-install.sh` script.
 This script will install the necessary tools to provision AWS infrastructure using Terraform.
 Please monitor the script output to make sure it runs successfully.

-> If you want to run the script again, you can run `./post-install.sh` in the terminal window and write your own script to install the tools you need.
+> If you want to run the script again, you can run `./post-install.sh` in the terminal window or feel free to write your own script to install the tools you need.